-Table 8 Decisions when receiving new invoke message
+Table 7 Decisions when receiving new invoke message

-Event Condition Action TID test Fail Underlying transport service can guarantee there are no Start transaction duplicates (Note 1) Underlying transport service can NOT guarantee there Invoke TID verification are no duplicates TID test Ok LastTID = RcvTID Start transaction TIDnew flag set LastTID = 0 Invoke TID verification No cache Responder caches the TID for each Initiator for the Create new record for this Initiator Maximum Packet Lifetime (MPL) of the network and it LastTID = RcvTID has not been re-booted during this time period and lost Start transaction the information.
-If the invoke was not a new one, the Responder would have had the latest TID in it's cache.
+Event Condition Action TID test Fail Underlying transport service can guarantee there are no duplicates (Note 1) Start transaction Underlying transport service can NOT guarantee there are no duplicates Invoke TID verification TID test Ok LastTID = RcvTID Start transaction TIDnew flag set LastTID = 0 Invoke TID verification No cache Responder caches the TID for each Initiator for the Create new record for this Initiator Maximum Packet Lifetime (MPL) of the network and it LastTID = RcvTID has not been re-booted during this time period and lost the Start transaction information.
+If the invoke was not a new one, the Responder would have had the latest TID in itis cache.
 Responder does not cache TIDs (Note 2) Invoke TID verification